 Contemporary art, theory, and culture invite reflection on the status of aesthetic desire.
-Broadening and renewing aesthetics, theorists situate aesthetic desire and distaste in practices of commodification and their dynamics of novelty and obsolescence.
-Exploring the politics of art and culture, feminist, postcolonial, queer, and critical race theorists highlight pleasures, ambivalences, and oppressive facets of aesthetic phenomena, but also investigate uncanny conversions they imply.
+Broadening and renewing aesthetics, theorists situate aesthetic desire and distaste in practices of commodification and their rhythms of novelty and obsolescence.
+Exploring the politics of art and culture, feminist, postcolonial, queer, and critical race theorists highlight pleasures, ambivalences, and oppressive facets of aesthetic phenomena.
 Artists investigate the role of aesthetic desire in a neoliberal, racial and gendered division of labor and in transnational flows of images that reconfigure space and time, memory and futurity.
-What concepts enable us to understand these forces and might help us to turn them into desirable directions?
-Through texts by, among others, Marx, Freud, Adorno, Barthes, Sarduy, Ranciere, Spivak, Bhabha, hooks, Groys, and Richard, novels by Lispector and Eltit, and other cultural productions, this course examines contemporary figurations of aesthetic desire and distaste.
+What concepts enable us to understand these forces and might help us turn them into desirable directions?
+Through texts by, among others, Kant, Marx, Freud, Adorno, Barthes, Bourdieu, Sarduy, Ranciere, Richard, hooks, Gilroy, Gagnier, Cheng, and Bishop, novels by Lispector and Eltit, and other cultural productions, this course examines contemporary figurations of aesthetic desire and distaste.
 Div.
 II and Div.
 III students only.

 Contemporary critical theorists such as Gayatri Spivak turn trajectories for ethical and political life, as do recent writers on participatory art.
 What are the powers and pitfalls of this approach?
 What shifts do philosophical understandings of art undergo in the emerging views of material existence or culture?
 What new configurations of reading, form, critique, relationality, singularity, and experience are arising?
 This course examines major concepts in the history of aesthetics (through Kant, Hegel, Schiller, Dewey, Lispector, Garca Mrquez, and Kincaid), in contemporary philosophy and in critical race feminism (through Spivak, Mignolo, Davis, Schor, and Cheng) to develop positions in the debates currently raging in aesthetics.